jnozzi/cocoadev.com/SiteContent/General/DylanBaker.markdown

 Well, technically, that's ALL history, since it's all gone past.
 Not to ruin the colloquialism or anything.

-So yeah, I know TI-BASIC, HTML, PHP (with [[MySQL]]), Inform, a smattering of C++, and now I'm learning Cocoa.
+So yeah, I know TI-BASIC, HTML, PHP (with General/MySQL), Inform, a smattering of C++, and now I'm learning Cocoa.

-'''Stuff Not Related To Programming'''
+**Stuff Not Related To Programming**
 I'm an Eagle Scout.
 I play violin.
 I would recommend a nice book called Macintosh...
 The Naked Truth by Scott Kelby to any serious Mac fan. :) Of which I am one.